benz206/benz206/README.md

 - 💼 Work?
   - I was a Software Engineering Intern for [@GrandCharter](https://github.com/GrandCharter), where I built tools for legal processes using many web dev frameworks/languages like Next.js, TypeScript, Vite, etc.
-  - I also worked for [@Fuego](https://fuego.io), where I built analytics tools and fully customizable native apps using a variety of technologies including but not limited to JavaScript, Next.js, React, Expo
+  - I also worked for [@Fuego](https://fuego.io), where I built analytics tools and fully customizable native apps using a variety of technologies including but not limited to JavaScript, Next.js, React, Expo.
   - Interned for [@SAP](https://github.com/SAP).
 - 🌱 I spend my free time working on personal projects, creating packages/libraries, and competing in hackathons when I have the time.
 - 🥇 Some of my achievements include: